thackerbroadcasting/site/src/content/docs/legal/terms-conditions.md

 - Harass, annoy, intimidate, or threaten any of our employees or agents engaged in providing any portion of the Services to you.
 - Attempt to bypass any measures of the Services designed to prevent or restrict access to the Services, or any portion of the Services.
 - Copy or adapt the Services' software, including but not limited to Flash, PHP, HTML, JavaScript, or other code.
-- Except as permitted by applicable law, decipher, decompile, disassemble, or reverse engineer any of the software comprising or in any way making up a part of the Services.
+- Except as permitted by applicable law, decipher, de-compile, disassemble, or reverse engineer any of the software comprising or in any way making up a part of the Services.
 - Except as may be the result of standard search engine or Internet browser usage, use, launch, develop, or distribute any automated system, including without limitation, any spider, robot, cheat utility, scraper, or offline reader that accesses the Services, or use or launch any unauthorized script or other software.
 - Use a buying agent or purchasing agent to make purchases on the Services.
 - Make any unauthorized use of the Services, including collecting usernames and/or email addresses of users by electronic or other means for the purpose of sending unsolicited email, or creating user accounts by automated means or under false pretenses.